jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2m.md

 {{< s v="93" >}} Banks can still give the same assistance to its country's industry and commerce if paper money were confined to the circulation between dealers and dealers, as when paper money filled almost the whole circulation.

-The dealer's ready money for answering occasional demands is destined to circulate between himself and the other dealers he buys goods from.
+The dealer's ready money for answering occasional demands is destined to circulate between himself and the other dealers which he buys goods from.
-He does not need to keep ready money to circulate between himself and the consumers because the consumers bring ready money to him.
+- He does not need to keep ready money to circulate between himself and the consumers.
+  - This is because the consumers bring ready money to him.

-Banks can still relieve those dealers from needing to keep ready money unemployed for answering occasional demands by= discounting real bills of exchange, and lending on cash accounts even if the circulation would be confined between dealers and dealers.
+Banks can still relieve those dealers from needing to keep ready money unemployed for answering occasional demands by:
+- discounting real bills of exchange, and
+- lending on cash accounts even if the circulation would be confined between dealers and dealers.

-{{< s v="94" >}} It may be said that the following are violations of natural liberty which the law should support and not infringe=
+{{< s v="94" >}} <!-- It may be said that --> The following are violations of natural liberty which the law should support and not infringe:

 - restraining private people from receiving a banker's promissory notes which they are willing to receive, and
 - restraining a banker from issuing such notes which everyone is willing to accept.